critical thinking

 Teach them to FIGHT FAKE NEWS with this COMPLETE 42 PAGE UNIT.
 No preparation is required,

-Often during the prewriting for an argumentative essay, we teach our students to weigh up the pros and cons of the various arguments.
+Often, during the prewriting of an argumentative essay, we teach our students to weigh up the pros and cons of the various arguments.
 The Pro / Pro Chart is a twist on this familiar process that encourages flexibility in our students’ thinking.

 However, instead of choosing between the two opposing poles, this approach encourages students to identify the positive aspects of the differing viewpoints before merging these positive qualities into a third option containing the positive aspects of both.

-Rather than focusing on the weaknesses of an opposing point of view, say as in a traditional debate, the Pro / Pro approach challenges students to dig down into the opposing viewpoint to find the merits that lie therein.
+Rather than focusing on the weaknesses of an opposing point of view, say, as in a traditional debate, the Pro / Pro approach challenges students to dig down into the opposing viewpoint to find its merits.

-This can be undertaken as a whole class activity.
-Start by choosing what seems like a bad idea, say, for example, a restaurant without seats or a roof.
+This can be undertaken as a whole-class activity.
+Start by choosing what seems like a bad idea, such as a restaurant without seats or a roof.
 Have students brainstorm how this could be a positive.

 This activity teaches students the importance of not dismissing ideas out of hand without close examination.
 The tendency to disregard things that do not fit our expectations is very strong.
 This activity shows students that on closer examination we can often find merit in even the most ostensibly worthless of ideas.

-Similar to the activity above, Playing Devil’s Advocate allows students to see things from other perspectives.
-It involves students role-playing a point of view they are opposed to.
+Like the activity above, Playing Devil’s Advocate allows students to see things from other perspectives.
+It involves students role-playing a point of view they oppose.

 To start this activity off list a few controversial statements on the whiteboard suitable for your age group and demographic.
 Instruct the class to divide according to how they feel about the statement.